UK's EE to buy 58 stores from Phones 4u for 2.5 million pounds

-LONDON Britain's biggest mobile operator EE has agreed to buy 58 stores from retailer Phones 4u for 2.5 million pounds, after the retailer was placed in administration a week ago.
+LONDON Britain's biggest mobile operator EE has agreed to buy 58 stores from retailer Phones 4u [PHONE.UL] for 2.5 million pounds ($4 million), after the retailer was placed in administration a week ago.

 "We can confirm that we have agreed with the Phones 4u administrator to purchase 58 stores, safeguarding 359 jobs, subject to court approval," EE said in a statement, which was also confirmed by PwC.